ymolists/website/src/routes/blog/i-said-goodbye-to-local-development-and-so-can-you.md

 ### Contribute to open source projects

 Remember the example with the three open source projects earlier that use different versions of Java?
 In Alice’s case, she does not have Java installed locally at all.
-She starts any open source project in an ephemeral development environment and uses whatever version of Java is configured for that project.
+She starts any open source project in an ephemeral developer environment and uses whatever version of Java is configured for that project.
 She can even contribute to two projects in parallel - if she really wanted to 😛.

 ## What’s the catch?